Craig44/CABM/README.md

 IBM's are notorious for being limited by CPU, so a big emphasis is to make it as modular and thread safe as possible.
 It is currently coded to be used on a desktop (as apposed to HPC) as I belief that is where most users will apply it.

+This IBM has a forced spatial structure, where users must define at least one spatial area.
+The reason I have gone down this road is mainly because I am interested in spatial characteristics and I believe they are fundamental to IBM's.
+This means for simple spatial models (single area models) the model could be a bit lousy, But when you start having high spatial resolution and spatial processes such as fishing.
+The spatial memory management will benefit massively in efficiency's it also allows easier threading.